chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/oss.md

 {% Tab label="typescript" %}

-Disable telemetry on your Chroma server (see next section) via environemnt variables where you run Chroma.
+Disable telemetry on your Chroma server (see next section) via environment variables where you run Chroma.

 {% /Tab %}